The key to happy and productive employees is making sure that they feel important in their roles. Here are 13 tips to empower your staff.

 Just because you have been doing a task one way for your entire career does not mean that's the best way to accomplish it.
 There are always problems to be solved and better ways to do things, so use the minds around you and encourage your employees to share creative business solutions.

-Putting the challenge in the hands of your employees will not only save you some headache, but it's also likely that you'll come out with a better end result.
+Not only will putting the challenge in the hands of your employees save you some headache, but it's also likely that you'll come out with a better end result.
 They do say that two heads are better than one.